HybridDevTools/replikator/docs/vagrant.md

 To start the box :
 - clone the repo
 - go to the root of the cloned repo folder
-- start the box, first start will take some time to complete : `vagrant up`
+- start the box, first start will take some time to complete because of the Ansible provisionning that is ran the first time : `vagrant up`
 - get into the box : `vagrant ssh`

 `replikator-ctl` needs privileges, use sudo, as an example, type `sudo replikator-ctl --list` you should get something similar to this picture :